unicef/publicgoods-toolkit/adoptability.md

 system's data in ways beyond what the regular user interface allows.
 If the data in the system matters at all, eventually someone will want to work with that data in a programmatic way, and the only way to do that effectively at scale is through an API.
-As an example, the non-profit Population Services International (PSI) learned that many health ministries and other non-profits were  using DHIS2 with Microsoft PowerBI for data visualizations, but the process for moving data from DHIS into the popular PowerBI product was cumbersome.
-DHIS's well documented API enabled PSI to partner with BAO Systems to create [better connectivity to Microsoft PowerBI](https://community.dhis2.org/t/dhis2-to-powerbi-connector-is-ready-check-out-the-video-test-it-use-it-and-give-us-feedback/37043) (See also the section
+The non-profit Population Services International (PSI) learned that many health ministries and other non-profits were using DHIS2 with Microsoft PowerBI for data visualizations, but the process for moving data from DHIS into the popular PowerBI product was cumbersome.
+DHIS's well documented API enabled PSI to partner with BAO Systems to create [programmatic connectivity to Microsoft PowerBI](https://community.dhis2.org/t/dhis2-to-powerbi-connector-is-ready-check-out-the-video-test-it-use-it-and-give-us-feedback/37043) APIs from Finerac and Mifos X enabled those inclusive financial inclusion DPGs to scale to support numerous use cases -- from traditional banks to digital-first neo banks and wallet/payment providers -- from over 400 institutions in 40 countries.
+(See also the section
 "Extensibility" below (TBD: make that a real reference)[LINK] for how APIs are commonly used to develop extension modules.)